marmelab/react-admin/docs/Inputs.md

 ```

 **Tip**: If your interface has to support multiple languages, don't use the `label` prop, and put the localized labels in a dictionary instead.
 See the [Translation documentation](./Translation.md#translating-resource-and-field-names) for details.

+**Tip**: For compatibility reasons, input components also accept the `defaultValue` prop - which is simply copied as the `initialValue` prop.

 ## `<ArrayInput>`